We recently completed some work for a major corporation whose Google Ads campaigns were primarily concerned with impression share.

 Should you be concerned with this metric?

 Impression Share should not be the primary aim of your search advertising efforts, in my opinion.
-Google Ads works best as a performance marketing tool, and by focusing on Impression Share, you’ll be able to leverage it as a branding strategy as well.
+When you advertise on Google, the ads works best as a performance marketing tool, and by focusing on Impression Share, you’ll be able to leverage it as a branding strategy as well.
 There are more effective tools for this (think about Youtube Ads or Google Display advertising, for example).

 However, it is an intriguing measure to consider when optimizing your marketing.
 Metrics such as Search Lost IS (budget) and Search Lost IS (rank).